 - Free plan available and inexpensive paid subscriptions

-- Highly customizable watchlists that act like a search engine
+- Highly customizable watchlists that act like a news search engine

 - Covers multiple markets, not just stocks